MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/support-folders-monitoring-view-web-console.md

       |  path  | string  |Name of the new folder. |
       | mpId|string| Id of the management pack where you want to create the new folder.  |

-  - Create a new folder inside a pre-existing folder
+  - Request of type POST to create a new folder inside a pre-existing folder

       Parameters required: